 Deviation stands out in the world of ski manufacturers for its completely custom model.
 Officially relaunched in 2014, this small Portland-based manufacturer sources local lumber, including purple heart, ash, and poplar, to create one-of-a-kind high-performance skis and snowboards.
 Customers are able to select everything from the model, size, flex, topsheet and base, with the ability to add a custom graphic.
 Deviation also offers lines of “Ready Made” skis and snowboards which includes park, freeride, women’s and youth models, plus a noteworthy touring splitboard.
 All are available for purchase online.

-This winter marks the second season for Season Eqpt., a new ski and snowboard equipment company.
+Season Eqpt., is now firmly established in it’s fourth season of production.
 The project is the brainchild of Bend-based pro snowboarder Austin Smith and Hood River-Based pro skier Eric Pollard.
 Season Eqpt. offers a range of models of skis and snowboards, all in the same blacked out graphic and base which carries over from season to season.
 The idea is to disrupt the annual buying cycle by creating something timeless, that doesn’t need to be replaced every season.
 The brand adds to the longevity goal through a partnership with the retailer EVO, which has a storefront on MLK in downtown Portland, to offer a service package that includes unlimited waxing and an annual tune.
-New for 2021/22 is a much-anticipated splitboard.

 Outerwear and Accessories